haowu97/netlify/content/posts/Courses21-22/FINM8007/L4InternationalParityConditions.en.md

 **To calculate the forward rate**

 - *Banks are continually re-setting forward rates* as spot rates and interest rates change.
-- The correct forward rate for a foreign currency (FX) against the dollar for a period of $ n $ days is:
+- The correct forward rate for a foreign currency (FX) against the dollar for a period of $n$ days is:

 $$
 F_{n}^{\text{FX/\$}}=S^{\text{FX/\$}} \times \frac{\left[1+\left(i^{\text{FX}} \times \frac{n}{360}\right)\right]}{\left[1+\left(i^{\$} \times \frac{n}{360}\right)\right]}